jbillo/handcompare/README.md

     python /path/to/handcompare/handcompare.py [hand1] [hand2]

 Where `hand1` and `hand2` are each comma-separated strings representing a hand of 5 cards.
-Cards are given as a number from 2 to 10, or the character J/Q/K/A for Jack/Queen/King/Ace, followed by a suit character.
+Cards are given as a number from 2 to 10, or the character J/Q/K/A for Jack/Queen/King/Ace, followed by a suit character (*C*lubs, *D*iamonds, *H*earts or *S*pades.)
 For example, the following hand:

     2C,3H,4D,5S,10C